UWDATA515/uwdata515.github.io/projects.md

 - The final choice you've made and why.
 - Description of the drawbacks or areas of concern on your choice.

 The demo should be either a screen recording or output as a result of you using the package, for example input=>code=>output, or a visual demonstration.
-Be prepared to demonstrate the package live to instructors during the "First Project Demo" in Lecutre 8.
+Be prepared to demonstrate the package live to instructors during the "First Project Demo" in Lecture 8.

 Upload both the writeup and the demo to a `docs/technology_review` folder in your GitHub repository.

 ## Final Project Presentation

-Teams will present their projects using slides in 8 minute oral presentations.
+Teams will present their projects using slides in 10 minute oral presentations.
 We are STRICT on this time limit, and we will cut you off if you go over.
 We STRONGLY RECOMMEND that you practice your presentation beforehand.
 The presentation should include:

 - Background.
 Describe the problem or area being addressed, as well as any previous work by other people or organizations that might overlap with the project or be related.
 - Data used.
 What data did you use?
 How was it obtained?
 What are its limitations?